mbrukman/a-conceptual-overview-of-asyncio/1-conceptual-overview-part-1.md

 super_special_task = asyncio.Task(coro=super_special_func(x=5))
 ```

+After those two statements are executed, the event-loop should have two corresponding tasks in its queue.

 ## `await`

 await is a Python keyword that's commonly used in one of two different ways: